Edouard102/eRock-Paper-Scissors/README.md

 - Roboto
   It is a sans serif font that is often used in interfaces and digital applications.
 It has a modern and clean look.

-- Orbitron
-  This font has a futuristic and geometric look to it, which could match your game's digital aesthetic.

-- Exo
-  It is a sans serif font with a modern and geometric appearance, which can give the impression of advanced technology.

 #### Icons